-A proxy marriage is a marriage where someone stands in for the other party.
-That is, either the bride or the groom is not physically present for the wedding.
+A proxy marriage is a marriage where someone stands in for the other party to take the vows.
+One of the two people being married is not physically present for the wedding.
 During the solemnization of the marriage, based upon a power of attorney, an agent acts on behalf of one of the parties.

 A double-proxy marriage is a marriage where neither party is present.
 In the United States, the only state to allow a double-proxy marriage is Montana, though not all Montana counties will allow the proxy marriages.

 Marriage by proxy has been around a long time.
 One of the more famous proxy marriages was in 1810 when Emperor Napoleon married Archduchess Marie Louise by proxy.
 During the early 1900s, proxy marriages increased significantly when many Japanese picture brides arrived at Angel Island in San Francisco, California.
 During wartime, proxy marriages are more common.

 Four states in the United States allow proxy marriages in some form.
 Most of the proxy marriage laws are limited to members of the armed forces who are deployed for conflicts or wars.
 Some have residency requirements.